jshimandle/jshimandle.github.io/_projects/medical-delivery-drone.md

 ## Contributions
 (1) Independently designed and fabricated a full scale prototype of the drone’s internal frame from locally available balsa wood.
 Tested structural integrity of the design through physical tests and simulation.

-(2) Designed, fabricated, and tested a new door mechanism that significantly reduced weight by reducing the number of required motors from 4 to 2.
-With this new design the payload box doors are closed by a single continuous servo motor and released by a latch actuated with a positional servo motor.
+(2) Led a team of 2 in the design, fabrication, and testing of a new door mechanism that significantly reduced weight by halving the number of motors required to operate.
+Overall the ratio of usable volume to weight was increased by > 46%.

 ## Outcomes
 (1) The wooden frame successfully held up to anticipated loads within a 1.5x factor of safety in physical and simulated tests.
 Final frame proved to be lighter and easier to assemble than previous models.